joehand/Tweet-Streamer/readme.md

 http://net.tutsplus.com/tutorials/javascript-ajax/learning-serverside-javascript-with-node-js/

 Some updates were required with most recent version of Node.js:

 *response.close() changed to response.end()
 *response.sendHeader() changed to response.writeHead

 Will be building on this a little to experiment.
+Trying out other parts of api, expanding to make more modular, etc.